-On the one hand, when addressing some of the challenges and dilemmas herein, we follow our DFI mandate which is to create value.
+On the one hand, when addressing some of the challenges and dilemmas, we follow our DFI mandate which is to create value.
 With any particular investee company, we contemplate how to improve their operational standards and governance practices to create value in the long term and vis-à-vis stakeholders and shareholders alike.
 In the attempt to define the role of a nominee director, we ask how a director in particular can contribute to this value creation.
 We consider which expectations a nominee director is confronted with, either from the investee, its shareholders, the nominating shareholder or even from fellow board members.
 On the other hand, we do not necessarily favour a particular model of CG.
-We do acknowledge that there is a public equity-type model favouring an independent board and a PE-type model that favours shareholder representation on a board either in addition or, less frequently, in lieu of independent3 directors.
+We do acknowledge that there is a public equity-type model favouring an independent board and a PE-type model that favours shareholder representation on a board either in addition to or, less frequently, in lieu of independent directors.
 Depending on its maturity stage different models may offer different advantages.
-We see governance as a 'journey', rather than a 'destination', so consequently, the best governance set-up for a particular company needs to be modified as the size, complexity and structure of the company changes.
-Yet, most of the dilemmas we are dealing with herein arise from a PE approach in which shareholder representatives sit on boards of investee companies.
-Because of providing different investment products with different underlying risk profiles, but, also, because of being less operational than their mainstream PE colleagues, DFIs have additional challenges to consider when adding shareholder representatives to the boards of their investee companies.
+We see governance as a 'journey', rather than a 'destination', so the best governance set-up for a particular company needs to be modified as the size, complexity and structure of the company changes.
+Yet, most of the dilemmas we are dealing with arise from a PE approach in which shareholder representatives sit on boards of investee companies.
+DFIs have additional challenges to consider when adding shareholder representatives to the boards of their investee companies, both because their investment products have different underlying risk profiles and because they are less operational than their mainstream PE colleagues.